zhuts/jekyll-now/_posts/2016-7-9-mdcheatsheet.md

 - cheat sheet
 ---

-> This is Markdown Cheatsheet Demo for this Jekyll theme.
-Please check the raw content of this file for the markdown usage.
+> This is Markdown Cheatsheet Demo.

 ## Typography Elements in One